What Are the Solo Parent Benefits in the Philippines?

 • Jail Records or Certification of Detention from the local Bureau of Jail Management and Penology (BJMP) where the spouse is detained.

-• Medical certificate from an accredited public medical practitioner for spouses that are incapacitated.
+• Medical certificate from an accredited public medical practitioner for spouses who are incapacitated.

 • Legal and duly signed declaration of separation, annulment, or nullity from the local Regional Trial Court (RTC) in the province or city where the separated spouses reside.